l7mp/mc-wan/README.md

          - ip: IP_1
    ```

-The idea here is that any query sent to the `mc-wan-cluster-1-target` service will be send over to
+The idea here is that any query sent to the `mc-wan-cluster-1-target` service will be forwarded to
 the EW gateway of cluster-1, and we assume that all participating clusters are wrapped with one
 such service/endpoint pair on every other cluster.
 We will use these dummy services below as
-backends for the EW egress gateway policies.
+backends for the egress gateway policies.

 #### Compiling the ServiceImport